 Many people look forward to the idea of retiring somewhere by the sea or in the countryside.
 They may perhaps have many happy memories of holidays spent in such locations.

-One way of planning in advance for this type of future and to turn it into a reality may be to purchase a property to use as a holiday home and then retire to it as and when the time comes.
+One way of planning in advance for this type of future and to turn it into a reality may be to buy a holiday home and then retire to it as and when the time comes.

 A common misconception is that purchasing a holiday let property with a mortgage is the same as for a buy to let or residential property for your main residence.